How Do I…

 Ill health should never separate a person from the Sacraments or the St. Joseph community.
 If you or a member of your family is home bound, please contact the Parish Office to ensure that the homebound person has regular visits to bring Communion.

 You may also request a visit from a priest to hear Confession.
-And if you sign up online, they may receive an email version of our weekly bulletin.

 Contact a priest for a Sacramental Anointing of the Sick?
 (Last Rites)